Omega-Who/Omegas-Labyrinth/README.md

 # Omega's Labyrinth by Omega-Who/omega#6252
 The first project made for my CS 162 Class!

 **HOW TO INSTALL:**

 Installation is simple, first you need to install the latest version of Python at the time of writing this being 3.10.2<br>
-After you install Python open a Command Prompt window and redirect commands to this folder.
-After doing so type 'pip install -r requirements.txt' to download the needed packages.<br>
+After you install Python open a Command Prompt window and redirect commands to this folder. <br>
+Once that is done type 'pip install -r requirements.txt' to download the needed packages.<br>
-Once that is all done open up a Powershell, Python Shell, or Command Promt and locate to the games directory and then type in 'python main.py' to open the game!
+To launch the game you will need to open up a Powershell, Python Shell, or Command Promt then change to the games directory; then type in 'python main.py' to finally play the game!

 **HOW TO PLAY:**